-Pine oil has antiseptic properties and is also thought to open up the vessels in the respiratory system, which makes it another candidate to reduce snoring.
-This oil is often used in treatment for bronchitis, sinusitis and colds.
+Pine oil has antiseptic properties and is thought to open up the vessels in the respiratory system, making it another candidate for reducing snoring.
+This oil is often used to treat bronchitis, sinusitis and colds.

 Pine oil blends particularly well with eucalyptus, lavender, lemon, and marjoram in a diffuser.

 Please note: This article is not to be used as medical advice.
 Please consult a medical professional before using any sleep treatments.
 This post may contain affiliate links.